Firstly, a few no brainers about digital transformation:

 Lets look at each one in turn:

-So when designing your digital transformation programme make sure the culture is ready, the leadership is prepared and the investment is realistic and the method by which you measure the ROI may be different.
+So when designing your digital transformation programme make sure the culture is ready, the leadership is prepared and the investment is realistic.